Vanesa Campos: A consequence of French authorities' "fight against the prostitution system"

 The murder of Vanesa Campos resparked the debate over the penalization of prostitution.
 In 2016, on the initiative of the minister of women's rights, Najat Vallaud-Belkacem who was strongly opposed to prostitution which she deemed necessarily a forced situation, the French parliament abolished soliciting as an offense and, for the first time in the history of the fight against prostitution in France, it introduced the penalization of clients.
 According to this new law, "aimed at reinforcing the fight against prostitution as a system," buying a prostitute's services was then punishable with a fine of €1,500 ($1,750), up to €3,750 for repeat offenders.

 Organisations denounced the responsibility of political actors in the death of Vanesa Campos.
-According to sex workers, the consequences of the new law are numerous and highly harmful: prostitutes would now be forced to accept clients and practises they used to refuse, compelling them to hide in order to ensure the anonymity of their clients.
-As a consequence, prostitutes face clients always more threatening, demanding unprotected sex relations and prices always lower.
+According to sex workers, the consequences of the new law are numerous and highly harmful: prostitutes would now be forced to accept clients and practices they used to refuse, compelling them to hide in order to ensure the anonymity of their clients.
+As a consequence, prostitutes face ever more threatening clients, demanding unprotected sex and lower prices.
 A study led by two non-profits among 589 sex workers revealed that 88% of them are opposed to the law, and 78% saw their income decline, putting them in an ever more precarious situation.
 A 50-year-old prostitute told Le Monde that "for the past two years, there has been a wave of repeated aggressions, such a thing has been unseen so far," while Giovanna Rincon proclaims that "the law is 100% responsible for the death of Vanesa".